Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 but also because of the subject matter.
 Because it positions our specific (cisheteronormative) understanding of sex as not just accurate but in fact universal.
 That in every moment of time, sex acts as a simplistic, scientific feature.
-Is this not of a colonial impulse?
+Is this not a colonial impulse?
 The desire to not just know, but to enforce your particular understanding on each set of bones that come under your microscope reproduces not just queerphobia, but the fundamental arrangement of power within a settler-colonial society.
 We argue sex is of the bones.
 But who